GemTalk/Grail/README.md

 Install the following:

-  * [Python 3.10](https://www.python.org/downloads/release/python-3100/).
-When you enter `python3 --version` it should show you 3.10 or later.
+  * [Python](https://www.python.org/downloads/).
+When you enter `python3 --version` it should show you 3.11.6 or later.
   * [pip](https://docs.python.org/3/installing/index.html) is used to install Python packages.
-When you enter `pip --version` it should show you 21.2.4 or later.
+When you enter `pip --version` it should show you 23.3.1 or later.
   * [pprintast](https://pypi.org/project/pprintast/) is used to parse Python source files.
 When you enter `pprintast --version` it should show you 1.2.1 or later.

 ## Sample Code